krupski/M62429/README.txt

 ///////////////////////////////////////////////////////////////////////////////

-How to use the driver:
+How to use the driver (also see the example sketch in the package):

 (1) Include the library in your sketch: